Chapter 7:

 Niels froze, and his friendly demeanor vanished.
 He was still smiling at me, but it looked like he wanted to punch me in the face.

 “No, I didn’t say anything about that.”
-I got up as well.
-The two of us were now in the middle of the town standing in front of Niels’ bar.
-A few people passed us by, including more non-humans.
+I said as a few people passed us by, including more non-humans.

 “Well then why are we out here?”
 She inquired, yawning slightly.